 And the GILT FUTURE expiration saw the opposite picture from the premium in SEPTEMBER BUND FUTURE.
 The SEPTEMBER GILT FUTURE was actually a typical full point below the June contract when it expired.
 While it was recently back down below the 128.00 area, we ascribed this to the economic differential between the previously fully reopened UK economy versus some residual drags in Europe.

-While recently only modestly back above the 128.00 area, the current rally under the influence of recent UK COVID-19 Delta variant spread has it back up closer to the 130.50-.00 range prior to backing off of late.
-It is interesting that even as the Delta variant continues to impact the UK and global economy, the GOLT has not rallied any further than a retest of the high end of the 130.50-.00 area, which it has sagged back a bit below.
+While recently only modestly back above the 128.00 area, the current rally under the influence of recent UK COVID-19 Delta variant spread has it back up into to the 130.50-.00 range prior to backing off of late.
+It is interesting that even as the Delta variant continues to impact the UK and global economy, the GILT has not rallied any further than a retest of the high end of the 130.50-.00 area prior to dropping below it, possibly influenced by UK vaccination success.